cohure/CHR2024-website/content/cfp.md

 ### Questions?

-Contact the organizers if you have any questions, specific requirements or concerns:
+Contact the organisers if you have any questions, specific requirements or concerns:
 [info@computational-humanities-research.org](mailto:info@computational-humanities-research.org)
 or drop us a line on the [discourse forum](https://discourse.computational-humanities-research.org).